-As part of the plan, a four-tiered system has been developed to define the appropriate level of Traditional Owner engagement by characterising all of AIMS' research projects as either bronze, silver, gold or platinum depending first on the strength of the intersection between the project and Traditional Owner interests and their sea country, and second, on the level of Indigenous leadership of the project (see Figure 3).
+The Indigenous Partnerships Plan has established a four-tiered framework to define the appropriate level of Traditional Owner engagement for projects, by characterising all of AIMS' research projects into the appropriate tier.
+Tier allocation as either bronze, silver, gold or platinum depends first on the strength of the intersection between the project and Traditional Owner interests and their sea country, and second, on the level of Indigenous leadership of the project (see Figure 3).
 Over the life of this Corporate Plan, we will implement fully the Indigenous Partnerships Plan, further strengthen our relationships with Traditional Owners and increase the proportion of higher-tier projects in our portfolio.

-AIMS commenced its first gold status project in 2019-20, a five-year program of work with significant Traditional Owner participation, knowledge exchange and training outcomes that inform the Reef Restoration and Adaptation Program (RRAP) projects, and planning and management of sea country for the Woppaburra Traditional Owners of the study area.
-AIMS also assisted Dhimurru Aboriginal Corporation (as lead agency) with the development of their successful \$450,000 Our Marine Park Grant (OMPG) to explore their IPA and the Wessel Marine Park.
-AIMS is subcontracted by Dhimurru on the OMPG to provide marine survey method training to the corporation's Rangers.
+Current gold tier projects include the Woppaburra Coral Project within the Australian Coral Reef Resilience Initiative, two demonstration projects for the Northern Australian Marine Monitoring Alliance (with Bardi Jawi and Torres Strait communities), and a current platinum tier project is a collaboration with the Dhimurru Aboriginal Corporation (as lead agency).
+AIMS assisted Dhimmurru in the development of their successful \$450,000 Our Marine Park Grant (OMPG) to explore their IPA and the Wessel Marine Park, and AIMS is now subcontracted by Dhimurru to provide marine survey method training to the corporation's Rangers.